 What does the ACT do?

-The ACT ultimately supports students and intervenes when necessary for the broader safety and wellness of an individual or community.
-The team may utilize various strategies or tools to help identify problematic situations and develops an appropriate response.
+The ACT supports students and intervenes when necessary for the broader safety and wellness of an individual or community.
+The team utilizes various strategies to help identify problematic situations and develop an appropriate response.
+The ACT typically meets weekly; however, the Chair or other members may call for additional meetings as needed to discuss pressing issues.
+Immediately high-risk situations are referred to the university Threat Assessment Team (TAT) for timely coordinated response.

 Is the ACT process confidential?